Erzangel/kube-trino-bigdata-ece/project_report.md

 > Despite the commit history being slightly uneven, all commits have been done as a group and not by a single individual. **From start to finish, we have worked as a group**, and each member is aware of what has been done where, and for what purpose.
 The majority of commits from a single account is because we used a single SSH key to push/pull to and from GitHub inside the VM.
 We have tried to add co-authors as much as possible in the commit history regardless.

+## Short summary of what we have tried and done

+- We created VMs with Vagrant and automated their provisioning with Ansible;
+- We deployed Kubernetes on those VMs in 1 day;
+- We deployed MinIO and Trino in the cluster.
+Trino worked fine, but MinIO was difficult to set up;
+- We have figured out multiple ways to debug a Kubernetes cluster, as described in the [section describing issues we ran into](#list-of-problems-encountered).
+In particular, it includes how to debug a Kubernetes cluster.

+Because we spent a lot of time fixing the MinIO deployment, and despite wishing to cover an example use case with Trino, we have not been able to.

+However, creating the cluster in itself was already a big ordeal, and we are proud to have made **our own Kubernetes cluster for Data Analytics** using the production-grade tool `kubeadm`.

 ## Disclaimer about the host machine we used

 As described in the `README.md`, for our host machine running the cluster of VMs, we used a VM with **very high specs** rented on a server of a friend of Luka Bigot.